 At 5’8” and 240 pounds, Ben was a bear of a man, with a deep chest and hands like great paws.
 He wore glasses and had short, light brown hair and thick sideburns.
 He walked with his toes pointed out, taking short, quick steps.
 His hammertoes, plus an accidental gunshot wound to his right hip at age thirty, contributed to his awkward gait.
 He kept his shoulders thrown back, while his chest swiveled from side to side.

 Ben’s intellectual disability was classified as borderline.
-Determinations of intellectual disability are often based on IQ, which is usually calculated by the formula, Mental age/Chronological age x 100.
-A person’s score on an IQ test increases very little beyond a certain age, so for the purposes of this formula, adults are often assigned a chronological age of sixteen.
-Thus an adult with a mental age of sixteen has an IQ of 16/16 x 100 = 100, which signifies average intelligence.
-On the other hand, an adult with a mental age of eight has an IQ of 8/16 x 100 = 50.
+Determinations of intellectual disabilities are usually based at least partly on IQ.
+Methodologies have changed over the years, but in the time period relevant to this book—the 1940s to the 1980s—IQ was calculated by the formula, Mental age/Chronological age x 100.
+A person’s score on an IQ test increases very little beyond a certain age, so for the purposes of this formula, adults were often assigned a chronological age of sixteen.
+Thus an adult with a mental age of sixteen would have an IQ of 16/16 x 100 = 100, which signifies average intelligence.
+On the other hand, an adult with a mental age of eight would have an IQ of 8/16 x 100 = 50.

 Below 25: Profoundly disabled